Bubbler-4/apl-notebooks/README.md

 ## Features

-* Docker images and configuration to run Jupyter notebok in...
+* Docker images and configuration to run Jupyter notebook in...
     * Binder (interactive but can't save your own work)
     * Gitpod (gives you persistent workspace to work with)
 * Comes with Dyalog APL 18.0 and associated Jupyter kernel